sal55/langs/Modules24.md

 ## Modules 2024

 I created a new Modules scheme a couple of years ago.
-Based on my experience since, this has been greatly simplified.
+Based on my experience since, this has been simplified.
 This new version is in use in two languages, one static and one dynamic, both ahead-of-time compiled.

 ### What is a Module

 A 'module' in this scheme is always one source file.
 One module cannot be implemented across multiple source files.
-One source files cannot define multiple modules.
+One source file cannot define multiple modules.
 Modules cannot contain other modules.

 The name of a module must be both a valid identifier in the language, and a valid filename.